Podzzy/DigiBit_FPS/README.md

   - A few more things
   - MIT license! *(However, don't be afraid to credit/thank me, I would appriciate it!)*

+The project includes some nice things, however, an example project would be too big and complex if I had to feature every thing Forge has to offer, so here is a list of things this project does **not** feature.
+ - Master server registration.
+This is very easy to setup with Forge though.
+ - NAT Punchthrough server.
+Forge offers a natpunch which I'm not using for this project.
+ - Server browser.
+This project is direct connect only, however Forge comes with examples of both a lobby system and a server browser.
+ - An ingame pause menu!
+To disconnect yourself from the game, you'll nee

 Arena Game was a project designed to show off how certain things are done in Forge Remastered, showcased as a fully featured game since I figured that's the best way to example stuff.
 It's created by me, NFMynster, come for a chat on the Forge Discord server [here](https://github.com/BeardedManStudios/ForgeNetworkingRemastered) if you are interested in Forge or want to have a general chat with some nice people!